Gender and Sexuality

 Hormones are chemicals inside people’s bodies.
 People with higher levels of oestrogen and progesterone are usually considered female, and people with higher levels of testosterone are usually considered male.
 Intersex people can have hormone levels that are atypical.

-Tip: You can learn more about Intersex people on our page about Intersex variations (coming soon).
+Tip: You can learn more about intersex people on our page about Intersex variations.

 Gender